jmcnamara/rust_xlsxwriter/examples/Readme.md

   feature that a checkbox is actually a boolean value with a special format.

-* `doc_worksheet_insert_checkbox_with_format.rs` - This example
-  demonstrates adding adding a checkbox boolean value to a worksheet along with a cell format.

 * `doc_worksheet_insert_image_with_offset.rs` - This example shows how to
   add an image to a worksheet at an offset within the cell.

+* `doc_worksheet_insert_shape_with_offset.rs` - This example demonstrates
+  adding a Textbox shape to a worksheet cell at an offset.

 * `doc_worksheet_insert_shape.rs` - This example demonstrates adding a
   Textbox shape to a worksheet.

-* `doc_worksheet_insert_shape_with_offset.rs` - This example demonstrates
-  adding a Textbox shape to a worksheet cell at an offset.

 * `doc_worksheet_name.rs` - Demonstrates getting a worksheet name.